ballerina-platform/ballerina-dev-website/learn/getting-started/deploying-ballerina-on-kubernetes.md

 ---
 ```

-In this section we will be write a simple ballerina service and the we will dockerize the application and deploy it in kuberentes.
+In this section, you will be writing a simple ballerina service and then, you will Dockerize the application and deploy it in Kubernetes.

 ## Prerequisites